Work to provide a £50 million new Medway Valley Crossing and the Peters Village housing development near Wouldham started in May 2014.

 • The development will be mostly low rise.

-• A new local centre next to the river will include: community centre, medical centre, shop, public house and employment units.
+• A new local centre next to the river will include: community centre, medical centre, shops and employment units.

 • This wide-ranging project also includes: a new primary school, new areas of open space and playing fields, a new riverside walk, plus the protection and management of the Peters Pit nature reserve.